auxy2/sky-server/README.md

 # npm start

-you can use npm start to run the server by default the sevrer port is set to
+you can use npm start to run the server by default the sevrer port is set to 1234 however you can create you prefferred port by adding an eviroment variables # config.env file